Something funny happens when we’re around preschoolers.

-There’s something about the in-between age of a preschooler that makes him seem both big and little.
-And if we’re not careful, we may wrongly assume he’s too young to understand spiritual matters.
-Why not wait until he’s older, right?
+There’s something about the in-between age of preschoolers that make them seem both big and little.
+And if we’re not careful, we may wrongly assume they’re too young to understand spiritual matters.
+Why not wait until they’re older, right?

 How to Make God Real to Your Preschooler

 Every preschooler we know loves a good story.
 From movies to books to evenings at Grandpa’s house, you can count on a three- and four-year-old to take in, relive, and reimagine the tales that he’s told.